waynodiablo/Oystercard/rails/yelp_project_specification.md

 Although our version 2 serves its purpose - it's limited in a few respects.
 First any user can freely create, delete or edit restaurants.
 Additionally, a user can leave multiple reviews for the same restaurant - making it easy for restaurant scores to be skewed.

+> You can implement this functionality without a gem, but if you are intrigued as to the possibilities for abstracting Authorization (Role Management), check out [CanCanCan](https://github.com/CanCanCommunity/cancancan).

 ### V3 Specification

 * A user must be logged in to create restaurants